kharf/navecd-website/docs/index.md

     ---

-    Deployments, StatefulSets, Pods, ConfigMaps, ..., anything you can deploy to Kubernetes can be deployed with Declcd.
+    Deployments, StatefulSets, Pods, ConfigMaps, ..., anything you can deploy to Kubernetes can be deployed with Navecd.

-    Just push to Git and let Declcd do the work from inside your Cluster!
+    Just push to Git and let Navecd do the work from inside your Cluster!

     [Get started!](documentation/getting-started/installation.md)